tryolabs/toti-challenge-tryolabs-latam/docs/challenge.md

 The Continuous Integration (CI) workflow focuses on running the tests and assesing the quality of the code each time there's a push to the repository, with the goal of detecting bugs earlier, correcting code faster and ensuring good code quality practices.

 The Continuous Deployment (CD) workflow focuses on training the model, deploying the API and running the stress test against it.
-This workflow only runs when there's a push to the `main`, `develop` or `release` branches.
+This workflow only runs when there's a push to the `main` or `develop` branches.

 ### Continuous Integration